 next action that the authorization server implementation should take.
 According to the value of

-action, the service implementation must take the steps described below.
+action, the service implementation must take the steps described below.action is INTERNAL_SERVER_ERROR, it means that the request from the authorization

 server implementation was wrong or that an error occurred in Authlete.